Resumes & CVs

 EDUCATION / KNOWLEDGE:

-Eliminating teaching experience, presentations and publications, and committee work that is not immediately relevant to the position
+- CUT presentations and publications, awards, references, courses listed under teaching experience, and professional experience/ service roles that were not immediately relevant to the position

-Minimizing some details to make the information more easily readable and understandable to a lay audience
+- Minimized academic details to make content more easily understandable & relevant to a nonacademic audience

-Highlighting experience that is especially relevant, including curriculum design, presentations, management, collaboration, and teaching diverse populations
+- HIGHLIGHTED and EXPANDED on RELEVANT EXPERIENCE including curriculum design, presentations, supervisory and organizational responsibilities, collaboration, and teaching diverse populations